-As I was catching up on my blog reading, I came across Timothy’s response, over at Box Turtle Bulletin, to something Mike Huckabee said about homosexuality.
+As I was catching up on my blog reading, I came across Timothy’s response, over at Box Turtle Bulletin, to something

 “Let’s understand what sin means — sin means missing the mark,” he responded.
 “Missing the mark can mean missing the mark in any area.
 We’ve all missed the mark. … How we miss the mark is less important than we all miss the mark.
 The mark is that we have marriage — men and women, they marry, they create children, and they train their replacements and you have a future generation then that creates their replacements and trains them.
 That’s the mark.
 If we didn’t have that as the ideal, we wouldn’t have a civilization that was able to perpetuate.”

 Timothy’s response was basically, “He can’t really mean that.”

 Now the way I read that, Huckabee is saying that sin is missing the mark and that the mark is heterosexual marriage and children.
 Huckabee is literally saying that not to marry and have children is sin.

 This is nonsense and not the teaching of ANY known Christian denomination, even Huckabee’s Southern Baptists.
 This is, in fact, in clear contradiction to the teachings of the Apostle Paul who set celibacy as a Christian’s goal and marriage as a lesser option for those unable to control their lust.